grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Yes," said Percy, "though I was sort of expecting we could make the _Gnat_ sound like another big submarine, not an ocean liner."

 "The fuckin' louder, the fuckin' better, I fuckin' figured," said Shakes, popping a wad of dried green leaves into his cheek.
 "Oh!
-I almost forgot: the other modification I made to the _Gnat_: I got a fuckin' pigeon."
+I almost forgot: the other modification I made to the _Gnat_ --- I got a fuckin' pigeon."

 "A pigeon?" asked Hemi.
 "I have never heard of that.
 Some new kind of sonar unit?"

-"No no, like an _actual_ fuckin' pigeon-bird.
+"No, no, like an _actual_ fuckin' pigeon-bird.
 A homing pigeon.
 Goes by the name of Herschel."

 "Oh, so you got a pet..." said Percy, "to keep you company during those long hours alone aboard the _Gnat_.
-To keep you from going crazy... er?"
+To keep you from going crazy...er?"

 "Naw, Herschel's not a pet, I told ya --- he's a fuckin' upgrade to the _Gnat_!
 See I got him from a guy on the dock.
 He's specially trained to look for his home roost on a submarine on the surface of the ocean.
 His roost is on the _Gnat_ now, and I've been taking care of him.
 Soon he'll realize the _Gnat_ is his home.
 Then I just give him to you guys, and when you need me, you can send Herschel out to find the _Gnat_ with a message tied to his leg."